askmike/gekko/docs/Configuring_gekko.md

     }

 The calculator listens to Gekko's advice and on a sell it will swap all (simulated) currency into (simulated) assets at the current price.
 On a buy it will be the other way around.
 If you set `reportInCurrency` to false the profit will be calculated in `asset` instead of `currency` (the ones you set in the normal zone).
 When you set `verbose` to false Gekko will only report the profit after a sell instead of after every interval.

-## Enabling real trading

-To enable real trading at a supported exchange you need to enable a trader in the advances zone of the config.
-The currently supported exchanges are:

 ## The advanced zone